rmk2/goon_recon/README.md

 ### Group authentication

-In addition to authenticating individual users, the webserver includes provision for group management.
+In addition to authenticating individual users, the webserver includes provisions for group management.
 If you enable this feature via `--group-auth`, `--group` or `-g`, different user groups will have access to different subsets based on their groups.
 Group management is included for administrators and (only for those) available under `/management/groups`.
 Group management also